-Note that the definition of $g_N$ makes sense even if $\iota$ is a immersion that is not necessarily injective.
-In this case, we call $g_N$ the pulled-back metric, write $g_N = \iota^ g$ , and say that $\iota : (N, g_N) \to (M, g)$ is an isometric immersion (of course, any immersion must be locally injective).
-On another note, an isometry $f : (M, g) \to (M', g')$ is a diffeomorphism satisfying $f^(g') = g$ .
+Note that the definition of g_N makes sense even if ι is an immersion that is not necessarily injective.
+In general, we call g_N the pulled-back metric, write $g_N = \iota^ g$, and say that $\iota : (N, g_N) \to (M, g)$ is an isometric immersion (of course, any immersion must be locally injective).
+On another note, an isometry $f : (M, g) \to (M', g')$ is a diffeomorphism satisfying $f^(g') = g$.

-A very important particular case is that of Riemannian submanifolds of Euclidean space (compare example 1.2.2(b)) Historically speaking, the study of Riemannian manifolds was preceded by the theory of curves and surfaces in $\mathbb{R}^3$ .
+A very important particular case is that of Riemannian submanifolds of Euclidean space (compare example 1.2.2(b)) Historically speaking, the study of Riemannian manifolds was preceded by the theory of curves and surfaces in \mathbb{R}^3 .
 In the classical theory, one uses parametrizations instead of local charts, and these objects are called parametrized curves and parametrized surfaces since they usually already come with the parametrization.
 In the most general case, the parametrization is only assumed to be smooth.
 One talks about a regular curve or a regular surface if one wants the parametrization to be an immersion.
 Of course, in this case it follows that the parametrization is locally an embedding.
 This is good enough for the classical theory, since it is really concerned with local computations.

-The sphere $S^n$
+The sphere S^n

-The canonical Riemannian metric in the sphere $S^n$ is the Riemannian metric induced by its embedding in $\mathbb{R}^{n+1}$ as the sphere of unit radius.
-When one refers to $S^n$ as a Riemannian manifold with its canonical Riemannian metric, sometimes one speaks of "the unit sphere", or "the metric sphere", or the "Euclidean sphere", or "the round sphere".
-One also uses the notation $S^n(R)$ to specify a sphere of radius R embedded in $\mathbb{R}^{n+1}$ with the induced metric.
-In this book, unless explicitly stated, we will always use the canonical metric when referring to $S^n$ as a Riemannian manifold.
+The canonical Riemannian metric in the sphere S^n is the Riemannian metric induced by its embedding in \mathbb{R}^{n+1} as the sphere of unit radius.
+When one refers to S^n as a Riemannian manifold with its canonical Riemannian metric, sometimes one speaks of "the unit sphere", or "the metric sphere", or the "Euclidean sphere", or "the round sphere".
+One also uses the notation $S^n(R)$ to specify a sphere of radius R embedded in \mathbb{R}^{n+1} with the induced metric.
+In this book, unless explicitly stated, we will always use the canonical metric when referring to S^n as a Riemannian manifold.